 Making a Drinking Straw Marble Maze

 With a few inexpensive supplies you can make these fun maze games for your children or let them design the layout themselves.
-This is a guide about making a drinking straw marble maze
+This is a page about making a drinking straw marble maze

 I have to admit that I had a lot of fun making these mazes!
 They would make a fun addition to any Pre-K or Kindergarten classroom.
 You could incorporate it into the manipulative or quiet centers, as well as make it an art activity.
 Children can help make their own mazes with just a few items.
 Let them choose how the pathways should be spread out and then they can test it after!
 I even think kids in upper elementary or junior high would enjoy making these, perhaps on a larger scale.

 Yield: 2 (1 large and 1 small)

 - 1 + small marbles